echen01/echen01.github.io/coursework.md

 title: Coursework
 ---
 # Coursework
-Here is a list of some course I've taken and some notes.
+Here is a list of some courses I've taken and some notes.

 ### Junior Year
 - CS 6630: Realistic Image Synthesis
 - CS 5643: Physicaly Based Animation for Computer Graphics
 - CS 4410: Operating Systems
 - MATH 4500: Matrix Groups
+- PHYS 2213: Electricity and Magnetism

 ### Sophomore Year